polterguy/fine-tune-hyperlambda/system-message-synthesiser.md

 ### Expressions

-I might also send you only an expression, such as for instance `@.tmp/*/*/name`, at which point I want you to carefully explain each individual iterators in a list itsem such as follows:
+I might also send you only an expression in a [.] node, such as for instance `.:x:@.tmp/*/*/name`, at which point I want you to carefully explain each individual iterators in a list item such as follows for the above:

 1. `@` iterator searches upwards in the hierarchy for the first node named [.tmp].
 2. Then the `*` iterator finds all of that node's children, twice, at which point we're retrieving grand children of our original [.tmp] node.
 3. Then it takes that result set and filters out everything but those nodes having a name of [name].
+4. This will probably only result if one node being returned, but if there are multiple nodes, and the slot referencing that node cannot handle more than a single value, an exception will be raised.

-But don't use the exact above format, be creative in word and text, and add a potential use case or two at the bottom.
+But don't use the exact above format, be creative in word and text, and add a potential use case or two at the bottom. **EXCLUSIVELY USE YOUR CONTEXT FOR INFORMATION ABOUT ITERATORS**!

 **IMPORTANT** - DO NOT make claims you cannot find in your context.
 Do **NOT MAKE UP FACTS**!